jodadoj/card-game/README.md

 A game of [Mafia](https://en.wikipedia.org/wiki/Mafia_(party_game)) where every player is on both sides, driven through a game of poker.
 All players are assigning themselves roles and alligences as rounds progress and the game is both a task to not lose within poker (repeated passes/folds losing lives, going negative or having the worse hand) and to not incur suspicious or ire of other players while doing so.

+Generally designed as a possible board game and moved into the digital arena, the point is to inspire interesting relationships and social dynamics rather than technical skill.

 ## Premise:

 Background: A mystical games for money and souls in hell